Migration of Moroccan Jews to Israel: Migration of David ben Shimon and his disciples

+Spread of Zionism

 The rising French influence in Morocco at the beginning of the 20th century encouraged Moroccan Jews to enroll into French schools, receive a French education and integrate into French culture until 1940 when the Vichy laws came into effect and forbade Jewish attendance to French schools.
 After the Second World War and the establishment of the state of Israel, the Jewish Zionist organizations encouraged many Jewish families to leave Morocco and migrated to Israel legally, with the approval of the French rule at the time.
 Following the war, many young Moroccan Jews migrated to Israel in a bold move and joined "Gahal" forces that were fighting the War of Independence.

 Prior to the signing of the Fez Treaty, which entailed French protection of Moroccan Jews, there was a mass escape of Jews from large cities such as Fez, Meknes, Rabat and Marrakech to the smaller towns and villages surrounding the cities.
 The overcrowding, the decline in the financial circumstances and the need to pray in secret motivated some young families to emigrate to Israel or move to neighboring Tunisia, which employed a more liberal policy for Jews.
 Rumors and letters which started arriving at synagogues told of Jews migrating to and settling in Israel, encouraging the Maghreb Jews to do so as well.
 The first community to make the move were Jews were living near the synagogue (the main synagogue) in Fez.
 About 60 to 80 young families migrated from 1908 to 1918, settling mainly in Jerusalem and Tiberias.
 Amongst the first families to settle in Jerusalem were; Ohana, and Zana, Mimeran Turgeman, and Aifraga.
 The Aifragan brothers, who were bankers back in Fez, could not adapt to life in Israel; they bid their cousins, the Zane family, goodbye in 1918, and moved to France and subsequently to Canada.
-The David, Zane and Turgeman families lived in the Jewish Quarter whilst the rest of the families lived in Mishkanot (English: Residence) and Sukkot Shalom (English: Peace Tent).
+The David, Zane and Turgeman families lived in the Jewish Quarter whilst the rest of the families lived in mishkanot (English: "residences") and sukkot shalom (English: "peace tents").

 The migration was carried out largely through Tunisia, using small boats to travel from there to Israel.
 In the summer of 1911, a baby boy; Moshe Vezana, was born, a son to Simcha (Pircha) and David, aboard the ship on their way to Israel.
 Upon their arrival at Yafo port, the baby's Brit Milah was celebrated.
 The boy, which was a son to a 'Mugrabi' family, was recorded at times as a Tunisian native and at other times, as an Israeli native.
 All other eight brothers were born in the Old City of Jerusalem.
 It was a large family of Mughrabi; the greatest living inside the walls of the Old City, until their escape to Katamon due to War of Independence.
 The Maghreb Jewish community was small between the first and third migrations.
 Leading congregations in Jerusalem were primarily communities which immigrated from Iraq, Iran, Bukhara and Yemen.